Prithviraj-K/blog2/README.md

 ## Blog Overview

 ## Proving Grounds Machines
 I will be using the TJ NULL list along with Proving Grounds for the 2023-2024 exam period.
-The list of machines are [here](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview#)
+The list of machines are [here](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview#).
+Go to the `PWK V3 (PEN 200 2023)` tab for the latest set of machines recommended for OSCP.

 Stay tuned for detailed penetration testing reports on Proving Grounds machines.
 Here are some upcoming reports: